oshablue/dacqman/README.md

 - Channel selection control and implementation for viewing a single-channel's waveform during channel scan mode

-- Record data to file for specified number of captures, or time, or until timeout
+- Record data to file for specified number of captures, or time, or until timeout (ie, multiple options for criterion)

 - Add functional UI indicators:
-  - Buffer cycling status
+  - Done - Buffer cycling status
-  - Buffer overflowing status (and remedy reminder)
+  - Done - Buffer overflowing status (and remedy reminder)
-  - File writing progress or capture run progress
+  - Done - File writing progress or capture run progress

-- Multichannel WF viewer and corresponding buffer mgmt
+- Done - Multichannel WF viewer and corresponding buffer mgmt

 - Config file

-- Retain user settings and prefs even if just starting with UI
+- Done - Retain user settings and prefs even if just starting with UI

 - Audible parsing of waveform for HMI type of (H)AI detection

+- Lots more bells and whistles and demo data UI/UX

 ### Long Term TODO

 - CRC implementation
-- B-Scan with customizable A-scan - to - position - in - space UI control
+- B-Scan with customizable A-scan - to - position - in - space UI control (UI/UX bin here)
 - A million other things